We’ve been talking lately about research, exercises, and techniques anyone can use to boost overall brain health.

-For more effective, practical ways to change your brain (or help your clients do so), take a look at our Brain-Smart webinar series.
-It’s free to watch each webinar at the time of broadcast – you just have to sign up.
+For more effective, practical ways to change your brain (or help your clients do so), take a look at our Practical Brain Science series – click here to learn more.

 What impact do you think a greater emphasis on playing, or even listening to music could have in your life – or in the lives of your clients?
 Please leave a comment below.